List of parks and gardens in Rome: Parks

 The Parco degli Acquedotti is a public park in Rome, Italy.
 It is part of the Appian Way Regional Park and is of approximately 240 ha.
-The park is named after the aqueducts, crossed on one side by the Aqua Felix and containing part of the Aqua Claudia and the remains of Villa delle Vignacce to the South East.
+The park is named after the aqueducts, crossed on one side by the Aqua Felix and containing part of the Aqua Claudia and the remains of Villa delle Vignacce to the southeast.
 The park is served by the subway stations Lucio Sestio and Giulio Agricola (line A).